Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Further Comments

 \section{Further Comments}

-In this work, we have revisited Buchdahl transformations \cite{Buchdahl:1956zz,Buchdahl:1959nk}, specifically exploring scenarios where the transformations are applied with respect to the typical azimuthal spacelike Killing vector, as opposed to the customary timelike Killing vector.
-This seemingly minor adjustment has paved the way for the construction and examination of novel black hole solutions in both vacuum and the Einstein-Scalar system, as well as its conformally related framework.
+In this work, we have revisited Buchdahl transformations \cite{Buchdahl:1956zz,Buchdahl:1959nk}, specifically exploring scenarios where the transformations are applied with respect to the typical azimuthal spacelike Killing vector, as opposed to the customary timelike Killing vector. {This has allowed us to identify an infinite dimensional, numerable, non-Abelian subgroup of the group of hidden symmetries of the Einstein equations for stationary, axisymmetric spacetimes.} This seemingly minor adjustment has paved the way for the construction and examination of novel black hole solutions in both vacuum and the Einstein-Scalar system, as well as its conformally related framework.
 Indeed, we have elucidated the origin of the recently introduced spacetime \cite{Mazharimousavi:2024hrg} and delved into Buchdahl transformations of the first kind \cite{Buchdahl:1956zz} in cases where the seed geometry possesses two different Killing vectors.
 Additionally, we have composed Buchdahl and Kerr-Schild transformations to unveil the Kerr-Schild form of these newly discovered algebraically general geometries, which, to the best of our knowledge, constitute the first vacuum Kerr-Schild geometries of type I.

 This composition has provided valuable insights into the construction of new vacuum rotating black holes, particularly exemplified by what we have termed the Levi-Civita extension of the Myers-Perry geometry \cite{Myers:1986un}.
 Moreover, we have identified an algebraically general double copy framework.